MEPennyworth/osTicket-Prerequisites/README.md

 <p>
 Step 4: Configure Disks

 - With this given virtual machine setup, the Disk selection on this pagee will be left as is, since it satisfies our lab prerequisites.
-If it changes for any reason, please use the drop down menus available to configure the OS Disk to match those in the above image.
+If it changes for any reason, please use the drop down menus available to configure the OS Disk to match those in the above image
+- Click the "Next: Networking" tab to proceed to the Networking page

 </p>
 <br />